Silvertown: The Silvertown Partnership

 On 21 April 2015, Newham Council gave planning permission to The Silvertown Partnership for a new £3.5 billion redevelopment in the area.
-The 7 e6sqfoot development will provide offices, a tech hub, 3,000 new homes and brand experience pavilions.
-A school, health centre and shops are also included in the plan and a new bridge will cross the Royal Docks to get people to Custom House station and Crossrail.
-However, little of this proposed redevelopment will benefit the historic centre of residential Silvertown.
+The 7 e6sqfoot development will provide offices, a tech hub, 3,000 new homes, restaurants, commercial buildings, local convenience retail facilities, a school, health centre and significant public realm for community use.
+It was predicted the regeneration would provide up to 20,700 new jobs and contribute £260m each year of gross value to the London economy.
+The redevelopment will include the restoration of former flour factory Millennium Mills.
+A new pedestrian and cycle bridge will cross the Royal Docks to enable access to Custom House station for DLR and Elizabeth Line services.
+In June 2026, the Mayor of London Sadiq Khan invested £100m in the Silvertown Partnership, with plans expanded to include 7,000 new homes.